-In all pathogens bacteria are responsible for about 90% nosocomial infections, where protozoans, viruses and mycobacteria are contributing in comparison to bacterial infections.
-Bacteria are the most common nosocomial pathogens and their reservoir can be endogenous or exogenous, in which endogenous bacteria are from patient's own flora whereas exogenous are from another patient, hospital staff.
-Further, difference in bacteria can be made among commensal bacteria (opportunistic) and pathogenic bacteria, in which commensal bacteria are part of normal flora of healthy women whereas pathogenic bacteria have greater virulence, and cause infections irrespective of host status.
+In all pathogens bacteria are responsible for about 90% nosocomial infections.
+Bacteria are the most widely occuring nosocomial pathogens and their reservoir can be endogenous or exogenous, in which endogenous bacteria are from patient's own flora whereas exogenous are from another patient, hospital staff.
+Further, difference in bacteria can be made among commensal bacteria (opportunistic) and pathogenic bacteria, in which commensal bacteria are part of normal flora of healthy women whereas pathogenic bacteria have infections greater virulence, and cause irrespective of host status.
 Intravascular line infection and Urinary infection are caused by cutaneous coagulase-negative staphylococci and Escherichia coli respectively are the best example of commensal bacteria.
 Anaerobic Gram-positive rods (e.g. Clostridium) cause gangrene is example of pathogenic bacteria.